sabarth/Radar4KIT/docs/source/Content/basic.rst

 RADAR4KIT enables the permanent and secured storage of data packages over a defined period of time ("retention period").
 For archived data packets, the data provider defines a retention period.
 The actual retention period for archived data packets may be shorter if the RADAR4KIT service is discontinued before the retention period expires.
-No retention period needs to be selected for published data packages because this period is basically unlimited.
-KIT guarantees an actual retention period of at least 10 years.
+No retention period needs to be selected for published data packages since this period is basically unlimited.
+The KIT guarantees a current retention period of at least 10 years.
 During the retention period, RADAR4KIT does not modify the stored data packets any more, but only ensures their physical preservation
 ("bitstream preservation").
-Accordingly, RADAR4KIT guarantees neither the permanent usability nor the interpretability of the data contained in a data package, as these depend on the availability of the data formats selected by the data provider and corresponding programs for their interpretation.
+Accordingly, RADAR4KIT guarantees neither the permanent usability nor the interpretability of the data contained in a data package, as these depend on the availability of the data formats selected by the data provider and corresponding software for their interpretation.

 Data packages in permanent storage can no longer be modified.
 Deletions can be carried out by the administrator in justified exceptional cases